Using Official ISC Packages for Kea

 ISC Packages vs. OS Packages

 Kea binaries are available in several packages.
 RHEL, CentOS, Fedora, Debian, Ubuntu, and Alpine all provide their own Kea packages, which may not be packaged the same way as the ISC-provided packages.
-To avoid confusing ISC packages with those from other distributors (with the exception of FreeRADIUS packages prior to Kea 2.5.4), all ISC packages start with the isc-kea- prefix.
+To avoid confusing ISC packages with those from other distributors, all ISC packages (with the exception of FreeRADIUS packages prior to Kea 2.5.4) start with the isc-kea- prefix.

 Open Source Package Names

-These are the names of the open source packages for all supported systems:
+The table below lists the current open source packages for all supported systems:

 isc-kea ISC Kea metapackage (installs everything)